-Extending paint life and preventing corrosion is the aim of Granitize, and liquid-formula Xzilon is the product.
-The South Gate, Calif. company notes that Xzilon has been approved for use by major airframe manufacturers Airbus and Boeing.
+Extending paint life and preventing corrosion are money-saving claims for the use of Xzilon, a liquid formula developed by Granitize of South Gate, California.
+Xzilon has been certified for application by major airframe manufacturers such as Airbus and Boeing.